proycon/flat/docs/administration_guide.rst

 * ``searches`` -- List of pre-defined search queries, each will get their own entry in the tools & options menu.
 Example: ``'searches': [{'query': 'SELECT entity WHERE annotatortype = "manual" FOR w RETURN target', 'label': "Highlight manually annotated entities", 'changeperspective': 'false' }]``.
 The ``changeperspective`` option can be enabled if you want the search to not just highlight the results, but switch perspective to display only the results.
 If you want a search to get automatically run on page load, add ``'auto': 'true'``.
 * ``excludeclasses`` -- Map of set defniition to lists of classes to exclude in the editor.
 Example: ``'excludeclasses': {'https://raw.githubusercontent.com/proycon/folia/master/setdefinitions/spellingcorrection.foliaset.xml': ['missingpunctuation']}``
+* ``colorbyfreq`` -- Boolean value indicating whether to always assign colors for classes/tags by frequency.
+This means colors may change during editing.
+If set to false (default), colors will be assigned in the order the classes were defined in the set definition (assuming there is one).

 =====================
 User permissions